-Understanding and Using the Lessons of Social Marketing
+Applying the Lessons of Social Marketing to a Quality Report

 Social marketing is the application of the principles and techniques of commercial marketing to promote socially desirable goals.
 It has been applied extensively, and with considerable success, in efforts to encourage/discourage specific health behaviors, such as using seat belts, putting babies to sleep on their backs, getting exercise, eating right, and not smoking.
 A list of recommended reading on this topic is provided at the end of this page.